walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ```

 In this example:
-- the `main` flow is configured as the process starting point with `entryPoint`
+- the `default` flow automatically configured as the process starting point
 - a simple log message is created to start
 - the `sendEmail` [task](./tasks.html) (1) is executed using two input
   parameters: `to` and `subject`.
 The output of the task is stored in `result`